Innovative homeschooling in Highlands

 “See a need, fill a need; that’s an entrepreneur’s spirit,” Clements said.

-The center is a cooperative offers memberships to families for access about 25 scheduled educational classes.
-The membership fee, allows the student to take as many or as few classes as the parents want.
+The center is a cooperative that offers memberships to families for access to about 25 scheduled educational classes.
+The membership fee allows the student to take as many or as few classes as the parents want.
 The membership fees are kept low and include all the children in the family.
 Classes are taught by the homeschooling parents who share their knowledge in certain subjects.
-Parents who do teach classes, get a discounted membership.
+Parents who do teach classes get a discounted membership.

-The center's concentration is education and families.
+The center’s concentration is education and families.
 Children from birth and up are welcome.
-Currently, there are about 50 students oldest student is 11-years-old.
+Currently, there are about 50 students and the oldest student is 11 years old.
 Children of all abilities and needs are welcome.
 The children and their families socialize and form bonds.
-They consider each other family according to Clements.
+They consider each other family, according to Clements.

 Fridays are field trips to the park.
 In some sessions, which run two months, the center has a drop off service where a parent can drop off their student for a specified period of time while their child is being educated.

-Kundolf met Clements and they both decided he was a good fit for the center.
+Kundolf met Clements and they both decided he was a good fit.

 “I enjoy sharing information with kids and teaching,” he said.
 “It’s something I’m compelled to do.
 It’s just something that I have always done, sharing my own personal gift of music.”

-“Those are the main things we are looking to help them recognize and how to apply them,” Kundolf said.
+“Those are the main things we are looking to help them recognize and how to apply them,” he said.

 In the cooperative, Brown said their students do not bully, there’s no mean talking, no one teaching them to curse.